 At Rosemont, we recognize that lamb can be a daunting meat to prepare.
-This is why our head chef, Cecelia Bye, has prepared a simple recipe for you to make at home.
+This is why our kitchen has prepared a simple recipe for you to make at home.

 Lamb Ragu with Parmesan Polenta